8 Standard continuous distributions

 8.2 Continuous uniform distribution

 The continuous uniform distribution has a constant PDF over a given range.

-Definition 8.1 (Continuous uniform distribution) If a random variable \(X\) with range space \([a, b]\) has the PDF \[\begin{equation} f_X(x; a, b) = \displaystyle\frac{1}{b - a}\quad\text{for $a\le x\le b$}, \tag{8.1} \end{equation}\] then \(X\) has a continuous uniform distribution.
-We write \(X\sim U(a, b)\) or \(X\sim\text{Unif}(a, b)\).

 This distribution is also called the rectangular distribution.

-The same notation is used to denote the discrete and continuous uniform distribution; the context should make it clear which is meant.
+Definition 8.1 (Continuous uniform distribution) If a random variable \(X\) with range \([a, b]\) has the PDF \[\begin{equation} f_X(x; a, b) = \displaystyle\frac{1}{b - a}\quad\text{for $a\le x\le b$}, \tag{8.1} \end{equation}\] then \(X\) has a continuous uniform distribution.
+We write \(X\sim U(a, b)\) or \(X\sim\text{Uniform}(a, b)\).
+The context is usually sufficient to distinguish whether the discrete or continuous uniform distribution is being referenced.

 A plot of the PDF for a continuous uniform distribution is shown in Fig. 8.1.

 The PDF for a continuous uniform distribution $U(a,b)$.